-Certain illnesses and conditions respond to simple, one-step treatments.
-Others require weeks, months, even years of medications and applications.
+While some illnesses respond to simple, one-step treatments, others require weeks, months, even years of medications and applications.
 In those, regular repetition over extended periods is needed for healing.

-For though by this time you ought to be teachers, you need someone to teach you again the first principles of the sayings of God….
-(Hebrews 5:12).
+For though by this time you ought to be teachers, you need someone to teach you again the ABCs of the Christian faith….
+(Hebrews 5:12 paraphrase).

 The elementary principles.
 Basic Christianity.
 The kind of stuff we should have been taught in a new members’ class.

 Sometimes when trying to assist an unhealthy congregation, we need to enroll everyone in first grade.
 (Caution: Don’t tell them you’re doing that.
 Being unhealthy means most would not welcome such news.)

 It doesn’t get any more basic than this.
 Confess with thy mouth the Lord Jesus (Romans 10:9).
 God has made this same Jesus…both Lord and Christ (Acts 2:36).